-During the 2007 business year (July 2007 until June 2008), the National Tax Agency (NTA) received 153 MAP cases.
-Of these cases, the number of BAPA cases was 113.
-Compared to the statistics for ten years ago (the 1997 business year), the number of MAP cases has increased by a factor of approximately three and the number of BAPA cases has increased by a factor of approximately five.
+During the 2008 business year (July 2008 until June 2009), the National Tax Agency (NTA) received 174 MAP cases, of which 130 were BAPA.
+Compared to the statistics a decade ago (1998 business year), the number of MAP cases has increased by a factor of approximately four, while the number of BAPA cases has increased by a factor of approximately ten.

-Chart 1 below indicates the trends in the numbers of MAP cases and BAPA cases over the past ten (10) years.
+Chart 1 below indicates the trends in the number of MAP cases and BAPA cases over the past decade.

-Chart 1 Trends in the numbers of MAP and BAPA cases
+Chart 1 Trends in the number of MAP and BAPA cases